keatura/my-ordinary-vault-md/Andefaelt/Setting/Andefaelt Setting and Campaign.md

 - To collect his fallen ancestors.
 - To release them from their shells and restart the World Pillars.
 - And reinstate the era of Fey Rule on the realm.
-Shoma has:
+- Believes Hemepha is a "fake" nature goddess.
+She is a copy of Shoma has:
 - a seat as a high-elf on the Iyamarian High Council
 - Fey Plant Magic